aryathenoone/azure-sdk-for-node/README.md

 ## Install from npm

-We provide both fine-grained modules for different Microsoft Azure services which you can install separately, and an all-up module which contains everything.
+We provide both fine-grained modules for different Microsoft Azure services which you can install separately and an all-up module which contains everything.

 **Notice**: we haven't provided fine-grained modules for every supported Microsoft Azure services yet.
 This will come soon.